Fab-in-a-Box Invention Kits: Exploration – SCOPES-DF

 Incorporate flexures

-Design and categorize multiple types of piece:
+Design and categorize multiple types of pieces:

 Anatomical = heads, arms, legs, hands, feet, tails